odysseusmax/tg-index/replit-deploy-guide.md

 Lastly, if you want to index every single chat, channel and group on your Telegram account, the value of your `INDEX_SETTINGS` variable should be ~

 **WARNING!!
 IT IS NOT RECOMMENDED TO SET `INDEX_SETTINGS` VARIABLE TO INDEX EVERYTHING INCLUDING YOUR PRIVATE CHATS AS THEY WILL BE OPENLY AVAILABLE FOR EVERYONE TO SEE ON THE INTERNET.
-EVEN IF YOU WANT TO INDEX EVERYTHING, IT IS HIGHLY RECOMMENDED THAT YOU [SET USERNAME & PASSWORD FOR YOUR INDEX](#setlogin).**
+EVEN IF YOU WANT TO INDEX EVERYTHING, IT IS HIGHLY RECOMMENDED THAT YOU SET USERNAME & PASSWORD FOR YOUR INDEX.
+LEARN HOW TO DO THIS IN THE NEXT STEP**

 ```json
 {